Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides: Evolution of an ensemble of binaries in an external tidal field

 where $\alpha \geq 0$ is the power law index.
 These distributions are useful for their analytical simplicity, and often correspond well to observational data \citep{Hwang21}.
 The thermal distribution,

 is a special case of a power law eccentricity DF with $\alpha = 1$.
 A power law DF with $\alpha < 1$ is then naturally called ``subthermal,'' while one with $\alpha > 1$ is called ``superthermal.''

 In Figure \ref{fig:PFf_powerlaws}, we plot $P^{(\alpha)}(e)$ for various values of $\alpha$.
 We also plot the corresponding marginal DF $F^{(\alpha)}(j)$ following equation \eqref{eq:P_to_F}, as well as the full DF $f^{(\alpha)}_\mathrm{iso}(j)$ following equation \eqref{eq:f_isotropic}, which is valid if the binaries are distributed isotropically.
+For reference, in the lower panels we also plot the cumulative distribution functions (CDFs) that correspond to $P^{(\alpha)}(e)$ and $F^{(\alpha)}(j)$.
 We see that subthermal DFs have a surplus of binaries at low $e$ (high $j$) compared to the thermal distribution, and a deficit at high $e$ (low $j$).
 Superthermal DFs correspondingly show a surplus at high $e$ and a deficit at low $e$.

-In Figure \ref{fig:C_alphas} we plot the values of $C_2$ (equation \eqref{eq:Casimir}) for isotropic power law DFs $f^{(\alpha)}_\mathrm{iso}$ as a function of the eccentricity DF power law index $\alpha$, normalized by the value for the isotropic thermal DF, $C_2^{(1)} = (4\pi^2)^{-1}$.
-Since the isotropic thermal DF is uniform over the entire phase space, it naturally has the minimum possible $C_2$.
+In Figure \ref{fig:C_alphas} we plot the values of $C_2$ given by equation \eqref{eq:Casimir} for isotropic power law DFs $f^{(\alpha)}_\mathrm{iso}$ as a function of the eccentricity DF power law index $\alpha$, normalized by the value for the isotropic thermal DF, $C_2^{(1)} = (4\pi^2)^{-1}$.
+Since the isotropic thermal DF is uniform over the entire phase space, it naturally has a smaller $C_2$ value than any other possible distribution function.
+Since $C_2$ is conserved it follows that an initially isotropic thermal DF will always remain isotropic and thermal.\footnote{One can also show this directly from the Vlasov equation \eqref{eq:kinetic} if we use equation \eqref{eq:Liouville} to write it as $\partial f/\partial t =- [f,H]$ where $[\, , \,]$ is a Poisson bracket \citep{BT}.
+Thus, for the DF to evolve it must have gradients in phase space.
+A thermal distribution is by definition uniform in phase space at fixed $a$, and so never evolves at all.}